mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ---

-This tutorial will present how to parse a subset of a simple imperative programming language called *WHILE* (introduced in a book “Principles of Program Analysis” by Nielson, Nielson and Hankin).
-It includes only a few statements and basic boolean/arithmetic expressions, which makes it a nice material for a tutorial.
+This tutorial will present how to parse a subset of a simple imperative programming language called *WHILE* (introduced in the book “Principles of Program Analysis” by Nielson, Nielson and Hankin).
+It includes only a few statements and basic boolean/arithmetic expressions, which makes it nice material for a tutorial.

 1. [Imports](#imports)